hihihioli/twidilers/readme.md

 # Bugs
 * new-user.html throws a "Method Not Allowed.
 The method is not allowed for the requested URL." when trying to submit a profile piture or while changing the display name
+* The default state is "following" for users.
+When you start out, you are following everyone

 # Do before deployment: